blumixid/docs/pricing/index.md

 You are charged for the time that your applications run and the memory that is used, calculated as *GB-hours*.
 GB-hours is the calculation of the number of application instances, multiplied by the memory per instance, multiplied by the hours that the instances run.
 You can customize the number of instances and the amount of memory per instance based on your needs.
 You can also add memory or instances to scale for more users.
 The final charge is per GB-hour: your application instances, multiplied by memory per instance, multiplied by hours running.

-For example, consider a runtime that costs $0.07 per GB-hour in two 512 MB instances, running for 30 days (720 hours).
-These resources would cost $24.15 USD, including a free allowance of 375 GB-hours, with the following calculations:
+For example, consider a runtime that costs 0.07 CNY per GB-hour in two 512 MB instances, running for 30 days (720 hours).
+These resources would cost 24.15 CNY, including a free allowance of 375 GB-hours, with the following calculations:

 ```
 2 instances x 0.5 GB x 720 hours = 720 GB-hours.
-(720 - 375) GB-hours x $0.07 per GB-hour = $24.15
+(720 - 375) GB-hours x 0.07 per GB-hour = 24.15
 ```

 ###Charges for services